Why might I be stopped by the police?

 Technology allows an officer to determine your driving status and check your registration directly from the patrol car.
 However, there are times when the responses are delayed through no fault of the officer.

-I'd like to speak with someone regarding the officer's actions.
-What should I do?
+What should I do if I'd like to speak with someone regarding the officer's actions?